alexiom/alexiom.github.io/_pages/about.md

   - /about.html
 ---

-Alex Marsh is a doctoral student in economics at the University of North Carolina - Chapel Hill.
-Alex Marsh has research interests in empirical industrial organization and applied econometrics.
+My name is Alex Marsh, and I am a doctoral student in economics at the University of North Carolina - Chapel Hill.
+My research interests include empirical industrial organization and applied econometrics.

 Interests